 “Sonic Cosmopolitan Imaginaries of Philippine Indigeneity,” International Musicological Society, University of Athens, Aug 22-26, 2022.

-Workshops on Media Platforms and Music Journalism, Sangeet Sangum-Pakistani Partnership Program, Dec 8 & 13, 2021.
+Workshops on Media Platforms and Music Journalism, Sangeet Sangum-Pakistani Partnership Program, University of Texas at Austin, Dec 8 & 13, 2021.

 “The Ballad of Grandmaster PH: Contesting Narratives and Lost Archives in Philippine Hip-Hop,” American Musicological Society, Nov 11-12, 20-21, 2021.